Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. In The Realm of Hungry Ghosts by Gabor Mate, MD
+1. The Dodo by Charles River Editors
 2. Words of Radiance by Brandon Sanderson

-### Current Book Completed Count as of 6/11/25
+### Current Book Completed Count as of 8/5/25

-Non-fiction - 9\
+Non-fiction - 10\
 Fiction - 8